Understand the course expectations

 - Discord, Chegg

 Getting organized and prepared early (e.g., studying, drafting essay outlines) will reduce the temptation and pressure to engage in academic misconduct.
-Learn about the factors that can contribute to academic misconduct, like stress and tight deadlines.

 The Growth & Goals training module can help you make a plan and learn more effectively.
 Adapt the work plan as you like.
 Just fill it out, post it in a prominent place and revisit it regularly.
 It should include: